 The Road and Bridge Machinery and Housing Fund (special revenue) accounts for the revenues and expenditures restricted for financing the maintenance of machinery of the Township.
+The Township has elected this fund as major.

 d.
 Measurement Focus and Basis of Accounting